llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 default implementation, which will be discussed in the next section.

 The following concepts should be defined by the implementation of the pass:
- * Mergeable alloction: the memref.alloc operations that should be merged by the pass.
+ * Mergeable allocation: the memref.alloc operations that should be merged by the pass.
 Other memref.alloc operations that are not "mergeable" should be untouched by the pass
- * Allocation scope: for each mergeable memref.alloc operation, there should be one ancestor surrounding operation called "allocation scope".
-The memory allocation after merge-alloc for that memref.alloc operation should be hoisted and merged to the block of that "allocation scope".
+ * Allocation scope: for each mergeable memref.alloc operation, there should be one ancestor surrounding basic blocking called "allocation scope".
+The memory allocation after merge-alloc for that memref.alloc operation should be hoisted and merged to that basic blocking.
 A "allocation scope" should contain a single merged allocation for the mergeable allocation in it.
  * Lifetime trace: for each mergeable memref.alloc operation, the "lifetime trace" should be collected, indicating the "allocation scope" and the liveness of the buffer allocated.
 The contents of a "lifetime trace" is